 Yet, with these options come roadblocks.
 Lack of collateral or equity in the business, a low credit score, the type of business and size of loan can all be cause for “declined” by traditional lenders.
 Even the paperwork can be formidable, and turnaround times for funding can be long.

 Compare that to small business loans by mission-driven lenders—private institutions dedicated to bringing responsible, affordable lending to all communities.
 Typically, these are flexible loans for all kinds of small business needs—from supplying working capital for the day-to-day, to funding for equipment and real estate.
 They’re not only good for business, they’re also good for our communities.

 Connect2Capital understands that neighborhoods and community leaders stand ready to support small business owners and help expand their operations and hire more employees—if only they could get financing to support their projects.
 Enter Connect2Capital.

 As a long-time, non-profit lender, Connect2Capital provides small business loans with a purpose—loans that matter.
-To date, Connect2Capital has a network of dozens of mission-driven lenders, has helped hundreds of small businesses nationwide, and provided millions of dollars in small business financing.* Those numbers continue to grow as we expand our partner network of lenders and referral partners, including banks and financial institutions.
+Connect2Capital has a network of dozens of mission-driven lenders, supported hundreds of small businesses nationwide, and provided millions of dollars in small business financing.* Those numbers continue to grow as we expand our partner network of lenders and referral partners, including banks and financial institutions.